Causes Of Emotional Trauma

 Emotional trauma can have long lasting impacts

 The American Psychological Association explains the many impacts that trauma can have on a human being.
 Initially, a person may feel shocked or in denial as they come to accept what happened.
-Experiencing trauma may trigger anxiety, overwhelm, or grief.
+Experiencing trauma can trigger anxiety, overwhelm, or grief.
 A person may find themselves thinking and acting differently, and having more conflict in their relationships.
 Physical signs of stress, such as headaches, chest pain, and nausea, may begin.

 What causes emotional trauma?